Warning: Minor spoilers ahead for upcoming episodes. Major spoilers for previously aired episodes.

 The problem for Rescue Me is that the central character, Tommy, was too often the least human, least appealing, least complex of the cast.
 Tommy’s antics - the boozing, carousing and, yes, even rape - were initially explained away by his grief over 9-11.

 Tonight, in episode five (”Blackout”), Tommy - depressed by the Franco/Janet flirtation - hits the bottle.
-Yet, the binge is revelatory and Tommy’s inferno of rage roars to the surface.
+There’s a lot of revelation in the binge, and what was self-destruction is now revealed to be deeply buried rage.

 Perhaps, just perhaps, Tommy is finally starting to lurch past his grief and dysfunction.
 That might be too much to hope for, however, given the writers’ addiction to an alcoholic Tommy.
 In the past, it seemed the writers didn’t know how to let Tommy move on.

-Upcoming eps feature a baptism by alcohol, scatological humor, tense rescues, and some laugh-out-loud funny banter.
+In upcoming eps there’s a lot to love - baptism by alcohol, scatological humor, tense rescues, and some laugh-out-loud funny banter.
 The Italian restaurant scene (episode seven, “Forgiven”) is a classic.

 The conclusion of episode seven is one of the series’ most poignant and fulfilling.
 Tommy Gavin is still Tommy - a hopelessly clueless cad - but at least we can see that he’s feeling something.